-Natalie Roser Defies The Rain And Rocks A Booty-Baring Bikini Inside While Grabbing A Snack
+Natalie Roser Defies The Rain And Rocks A Booty-Baring Bikini Inside While Grabbing A Snack From The Kitchen

-Natalie Roser isn’t letting the bad weather get her down.
+Natalie Roser isn't letting bad weather get her down.
 Despite being stuck inside due to rain on Sunday, the Aussie hottie still celebrated the summer season by slipping into an impossibly tiny swimsuit while hanging out at home.
-She shared a snapshot of the barley there look to her Instagram page yesterday that has earned nothing but love since going live.
+She shared a snapshot of the barely there look to her Instagram page yesterday, and it's earned nothing but love since going live.

-The blond bombshell appeared to be in the midst of grabbing a snack in the latest addition to her feed, as she was seen posing in her kitchen with a plat of plump purple grapes in her hand.
-She stood with her backside to the camera and wore a huge smile across her face as she turned her head over her shoulder to gaze at the lens.
+The blond bombshell appeared to be in the midst of grabbing a snack in the latest addition to her feed, as she was seen posing in her kitchen with a plate of plump purple grapes in her hand.
+She stood with her backside to the camera and wore a huge smile across her face as she looked over her shoulder at the lens.

 She wore a minuscule bikini from The Sokd for her trip to the fridge, one that did way more showing than covering up.
 The scanty two-piece included a pair of daringly cheeky bottoms that showed off the model's enviable buns in their entirety, as well as a peek at her sculpted thighs and bombshell curves.
 Meanwhile, its thin strappy waistband clung tightly to her hips, highlighting her trim waist and slender frame.

-The top half of Natalie’s swimwear was only partially captured in the steamy snap, though her audience hardly seemed to mind.
-It had thin spaghetti straps that were adjusted to fit snugly over her shoulder to highlight her toned arms, as well as a thick band that helped to further accentuate her fit physique.
-A glimpse of sideboob could also be seen thanks to the ribbed garment’s tiny triangle cups, giving the shot a slightly seductive vibe.
+The top half of Natalie's swimwear was only partially captured in the steamy snap, though her audience hardly seemed to mind.
+It had thin straps that were adjusted to fit snugly over her shoulders and highlight her toned arms, as well as a thick band that helped to further accentuate her fit physique.
+A glimpse of sideboob could also be seen thanks to the ribbed garment's tiny cups, giving the shot even more of a seductive vibe.

 "If you got it why not flaunt it," one person wrote.